rsmith-nl/nctools/doc/dxf-readme.rst

 Introduction
 ============

+The purpose of this article is to show how to parse DXF files with Python so we can extract drawing entities like lines and arcs and polylines.

+The context of this article is that I'm writing a program that can generate instructions for a Gerber S-3200 (and similar) cloth cutters.

-The purpose of this document is to show how to parse DXF files with Python so we can extract drawing entities like lines and arcs.
-This is *not* a complete reference to the file format nor to all entities since a lot of data in the file is irrelevant to our purpose and will be discarded.
+This is *not* a complete reference to the file format nor to all entities since a lot of data in the file is irrelevant to the intended purpose and will be discarded.

 File format
 ===========